loopnlearn/loopbuildscripts/README.md

 These scripts simplify some tasks for building Loop and other DIY code from the GitHub repositories.

+The downloaded code that these scripts help you build or modify, are provided open source and it is your responsibility to review the code.
+Open source code is experimental for testing, research, and education and is not approved for therapy.
+Patches or customizations are even more experimental.
+You take full responsibility for building and running this system and do so at your own risk.

 Most users should use the BuildSelectScript.sh script, otherwise known as the **Build Select Script**.
 This script has a menu for users to choose the option they want.

 * Menu options are updated and expanded